tttc3/MCCube/README.md

 The core features of MCCube are:
 - Approximate Bayesian inference of JAX transformable functions (support for PyTorch, Tensorflow and Numpy functions is provided via [Ivy](https://unify.ai/docs/ivy/compiler/transpiler.html));
-- A simple Markov chain cubature inference loop;
+- A simple Markov chain cubature inference loop, [mccubaturesolve](https://mccube.readthedocs.io/api/_inference);
-- A Component framework for constructing Cubature steps as a composition of a Propagator and Recombinator;
+- A framework for constructing/defining cubature kernels and cubature formulae;
-- Trace-time component validation that ensures components obey certain expected mathematical properties, with minimal runtime overhead;
 - Visualization tools for evaluating and debugging inference/solving performance;
-- A [Blackjax](https://blackjax.readthedocs.io/en/latest/)-like interface provided by `mccube.extensions` (**🚧 Coming Soon 🚧**);
-- A custom solver for using MCC in [Diffrax](https://docs.kidger.site/diffrax/), also provided by `mccube.extensions` (**🚧 Coming Soon 🚧**).
+- A custom solver for using MCC in [Diffrax](https://docs.kidger.site/diffrax/)

-In addition, like the samplers in [Blackjax](https://blackjax.readthedocs.io/en/latest/), MCCube can easily be integrated with probabilistic programming languages (PPLs), as long as they can provide a (potentially unnormalized) log-density function.

 > [!warning]\
 > This package is currently a work-in-progress/experimental.
 Expect bugs, API instability, and treat all results with a healthy degree of skepticism.